plumber-cd/kubernetes-dynamic-reclaimable-pvc-controllers/README.md

 ### Why `reclaimPolicy: Retain` is not enough?

 When PVC that were using PV with `reclaimPolicy: Retain` is deleted - Kubernetes marks this PV `Released`.
-Fortunately, this does not let any other PVC to start using it.
+Fortunately, this will not let any other PVC to use it.
 I say fortunately because imagine if it did - meaning all the data on the volume could be accessed by a new consumer.
 This is not what `reclaimPolicy: Retain` is designed for - it only allows cluster administrators to recover the data after accidental PVC deletion.
 Even now deprecated `reclaimPolicy: Recycle` was performing a cleanup before making PV `Available` again.
 Unfortunately, this just doesn't work for something like a CI/CD build cache, where you intentionally want to reuse data from the previous consumer.

 ### Why not a static PVC?